Healthy Homes - Partners

 The Tennessee Housing and Development Agency is Tennessee's housing finance agency.
 THDA was created to promote more affordable housing units for low and moderate income individuals and families.
 THDA administers numerous federal and state housing programs.
 THDA believes that housing is a basic human need and has profound impacts, both social and economic, on individuals and communities.
 THDA agrees with the research that safe, sound, affordable housing is essential to healthy households and neighborhoods.
 THDA has programs for homeowners about home repairs and foreclosure prevention.
 THDA oversees the rental assistance Housing Choice Voucher Program which helps very-low income individuals, families, the elderly and the disabled.
 THDA has a Section 8 Contract Administration Resident Issues hotline at 800-314-9320, available Monday through Friday from 8:00 a.m. to 4:30 p.m. for those people with housing voucher health and safety concerns.

-The Tennessee Department of Commerce and Insurance's Division of Consumer Affairs enforces the state Consumer Protection Act while educating consumers on the latest scams and threats that could cause harm.
-Consumer Affairs assists with the Tennessee Uniform Residential Landlord and Tenant Act, Title 66, Chapter 28.
+The Tennessee Attorney General Office's Division of Consumer Affairs enforces the state Consumer Protection Act while educating consumers on the latest scams and threats that could cause harm.
+Consumer Affairs may assist with the Tennessee Uniform Residential Landlord and Tenant Act, Title 66, Chapter 28.
 The Act established rights and obligations of landlords and tenants.
-The Act only applies to residential rental agreements in counties with a population of more than 75,000 people.
+The Act only applies to residential rental agreements in counties with a population of more than 75,000 people on the 2010 US Census.
 Consumer Affairs hotline number is 615-741-4737 and does accept online complaints.

 Environment and Conservation (TDEC)